sophie-games/ezejedrez/README.md

 # Ezejedrez

-This is a chess developed from scratch on React Native using Typescript.
-The movement of all the pieces was designed using Test-driven development (TDD) so we make sure that everything is tested and there are no errors in it.
+This is a chess game developed from scratch with React Native and TypeScript.
+The movement of all the pieces was designed using test-driven development to ensure that all the game rules are tested and there are no errors.

 ---